 All metadata that members register with us is made available through our various metadata search and API services.
-However, references have always been treated differently than all other metadata.
+However, references have historically been treated differently than all other metadata.

-In July 2017 the Crossref board voted unanimously to remove the ability for members to make case-by-case opt-out choices, and the membership agreement was updated accordingly.
+In July 2017 the Crossref board voted unanimously to remove the ability for members to make case-by-case opt-out choices for metadata distribution, and the membership agreement was updated accordingly.

 Around a third of our members include reference lists when they deposit metadata to register their content, usually in order to participate in our Cited-by service.